 HOW IT WILL WORK?

-Each team will need to register by Friday 31st March 2017, and prepare a short PowerPoint presentation (no more than 6 slides) outlining their business idea and a 2 minute video ‘elevator pitch’ – both due on Friday 31st March.
-Short-listed teams will then be given the opportunity to work with experienced professionals from private equity/venture capital backgrounds to refine their idea and pitch.
-These teams will be working towards the final round which will be hosted at London Business School on Thursday 25th May.
+Each team will need to register by 11.59 PM Wednesday 14th March 2018, and prepare a short PowerPoint presentation (no more than 6 slides) outlining their business idea and a 2 minute video ‘elevator pitch’ – both due on Wednesday 14th March, 11.59 PM.
+Short-listed teams will then be given the opportunity to work with experienced professionals with diverse backgrounds including health innovation, entrepreneurship or PE/VC to refine their idea and pitch.
+These teams will be working towards the final round which will be hosted at London Business School on Wednesday 9th May.
 The winning team will receive a prize of £10,000!

 WHO CAN PARTICIPATE?